 - Ensure employees with access to dangerous areas are suitably trained

-An example of this requirement is a fire evacuation procedure with nominated fire marshal(s) in every premises.
+An example of this requirement is a fire evacuation procedure with nominated fire marshal(s) in every premise.

 - The Management of Health and Safety at Work Regulations (LEGUK)